usequatro/quatro-web-client/README.md

 The easiest way to see the data structures is by opening the Redux Dev Tools while using the app.

 In Firebase, we keep tasks represented with 2 entities: `tasks` and `recurringConfigs`.
 The best way to see this structures is to open [Firestore's console](https://console.firebase.google.com/project/tasket-project/database).

-In the Frontend, we break them down into 3 entities: `tasks`, `taskDependencies` and `recurringConfigs` since it's easier to manipulate this way.